meveo-org/mv-menu/css/README.md

 The text colors are univoquely associated to the background on which they are supposed to appear
 Their css variable name is simply the background color name prefixed by "on-", except for neutral palette
 that is used by component on which we are not supposed to write text.
-`on-p-color, on-pd-color, on-pl-color`
+`on-p-color, on-pd-color, on-pdd-color, on-pl-color, on-pll-color`
-`on-a-color, on-ad-color, on-al-color`
+`on-a-color, on-ad-color, on-add-color, on-al-color, on-all-color`
 `on-success-color, on-warning-color, on-error-color`
 `on-cat-1-color, on-cat-2-color,..., on-cat-12-color`
 `on-seq-1-color, on-seq-2-color,..., on-seq-12-color`